 According to a widely accepted estimate that 10% of the population is homosexual, greater Cleveland's gay community should have numbered ca. 150,000 in the 1980s.
 Included in that or any enumeration are men and women of all races and classes living and working in virtually every part of the city, involved in all aspects of the life of the city, from the auto assembly lines to government, from cultural institutions to business to sports.
 A large number remain "in the closet" (that is, not openly gay) to family, friends, and co-workers.
 In general the climate toward homosexuals improved markedly through the 1970s and 1980s, probably due to the work of members of the community to secure and retain visibility.
 And while the national climate of political conservatism of the 1990s, the wrath of which is often directed at gay men and lesbians, creates new and increasing concern for gay organizations, their ranks appear to be growing, and the work in the community more urgent.
 Cleveland's gay community is visible and has made a significant impact on the life of the city.
 While no single ward or area has become an identifiable gay area, at various times a number of areas of the city have housed large concentrations of the gay population: CLEVELAND HTS., the area around SHAKER SQUARE, OHIO CITY, and the western edge of the city along with neighboring LAKEWOOD.
 Gay establishments such as bars and other businesses concentrate primarily downtown and to the west.

-While a late-blooming city for activism, Cleveland's gay community has shown a trend for further growth and signs of a growing cohesiveness that has been the goal of activists and leaders since the beginning of the gay rights movement.
+Considered within the post-Stonewall era Cleveland's gay community has been a center for activism, considered the most prominent between New York and Chicago, and has evidenced a strong trend for further growth and cohesiveness that has been the goal of activists and leaders since the beginning of the gay rights movement.